carmand03/dfzz-liuxue/README.md

-# dfzz-liuxue
-Code and data for a comparative analysis of Japan- and US-returned students in 東方雜誌 (1904-1948).
+This repository provides the data and scripts used for a comparative analysis of narratives on Japan- and US-returned students in the intellectual journal *Dongfang zazhi* 東方雜誌 (1904-1948).